Season of Depression

 Depression is of a spiritual nature as well.
 Although the word depression is not mentioned The Bible on numerous occasions mentions hopelessness and despair.
 Remember when King Nebuchadnezzar lost his mind and wandered eating grasses, grew long, long, hair and his nails grew as claws.
 "He finally lifted his eyes to the Lord and praised Him.
 His understanding was restored."
 Read Daniel 4: 32-34 .
 What about Job, Moses, David, Elijah or Jeremiah, these are just a few examples.
 Or how about King Saul who had a tormenting spirit?
 Encouraging a depressed person to think realistically from a biblical perspective is crucial to their healing.
 Depression can be cured with the right therapeutic help when it is not of a biological nature.

 The power and direction of the Holy Spirit is much needed in dealing with a depressed person.
 Help them to understand that God loves them because of who He is and not because of who we are.
 (Without God we really aren’t much of anything.)
-His love for us is not based on what we do or do not do.
+His love for us is not based upon what we do or do not do.
 He LOVES us so much He allowed His son Jesus who was sinless to die for us.
 When we accept Him as Lord and Savior He stands patiently waiting to help us with our varied sin weaknesses.
+He has given us His Holy Spirit the Comforter to direct us to all Truth.
 A truly Christ centered life will give your life new meaning!
-Fellowshipping with balanced committed Christians is a plus.
-Spending time doing something for someone else will give them less time to spend in too much introspection or self- pity.
+Fellowshipping with balanced committed Spiritual minded Christians is a plus.
+Spending time doing something for someone else will also give them less time to spend in too much introspection or self- pity.

 Depressed people need to be encouraged!
 Let them know God already knows all what has transpired in their life.
 Encourage them to develop a personal intimate relationship with Him.
 Not a religious knowledge!
 But to really begin understanding that the Bible is not a fantasy!
-There are many encouraging examples in the Bible!
+The people in the Bible are real.
+There are many encouraging examples in the Bible to help us!
 The examples therein are for us, then, today and tomorrow!

 Once you accept Jesus He is forever there for you.
 Just don’t leave Him out!
-You are adopted.
-Your old self should gradually begin to take on the characteristics of your heavenly Father.
+He wants to be a part of every area of our lives.
+Remember you are now adopted.
+You do not have to go through anything alone.
+Your old self should gradually begin to take on the characteristics of your Heavenly Father.
 But for this to take place you must spend time with Him.
 Begin to meditate on His WORD!
 Start with Romans 5:1-6 and Philippians 4: 6-9.
 Be patient know that God has promised to work everything in your life for good eventually.
 Learn to properly verbalize your anger.
 Don’t suppress it.
 It’s okay to be angry!

 Christians often experience depression.
 Feelings of abandonment override their ability to rationalize that God really loves them right where they are.
-This is why it is so very necessary for committed teachers of the Gospel to expound with wisdom and simplicity.
+There is absolutely nothing that He does not know about anyone, anywhere or anything in this entire world.
+This is an amazing attribute of the Lord for He is Omniscient!
+WOW!
+This is why it is so very necessary for committed teachers of the Gospel to expound with wisdom and simplicity directed by the Holy Spirit.
 Keeping it on a level for all to understand.
-To reinforce that we can really do " all things through Christ that strengthens us".
+To reinforce that we can really do " all things through Christ that strengthens us."
 To know that fear is not from the Lord.
 "Who is he that condemneth?
 It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also maketh intercession for us.
 Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 As it is written, For thy sake we are killed all the daylong; we are accounted as sheep for the slaughter.
 Nay, in all things we are more than conquerors through Him that loved us.
 For I am persuaded, that neither death, nor life, nor angels nor principalities, nor powers, nor things present, nor things to come.
 Nor height, nor depth, nor any other creature shall be able to separate us from the love of God, which is in Christ Jesus our Lord."

 - DAILY PRAYER